Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: and cardinality bounds

 \end{restatable}

-This formulation is useful because it allows one to derive properties of the classical model when it exists: the main theoretical application is described in section \ref{sec:cardinality} where the cardinality of the ontic space $\card\ospace$ is shown to be constrained by the dimension of the reduced space $\mainr$.
+This formulation is useful because it allows one to derive properties of the \vgrSC{classical}\vgr{operationally noncontextual ontological} model when it exists: the main theoretical application is described in \cref{sec:cardinality} where the cardinality of the ontic space $\card\ospace$ is shown to be constrained by the dimension of the reduced space $\mainr$.
 Note that $\choi{\id\mainr}$ is easy to compute, whereas $\sepes$ is harder to characterize.
-Still, well-known algorithmic results from convex analysis make the separability criterion decidable as described in section \ref{sec:algo}.
+Still, well-known algorithmic results from convex analysis make the \unitsep{} criterion decidable as described in \cref{sec:algo}.